Azure/Ignite2019_IaC_pre-day_docs/Terraform/02 - Variables/Guide.md

 You can also review the complete code we have created for this section in the [Code folder](https://github.com/Azure/Ignite2019_IaC_pre-day_docs/tree/master/Terraform/02%20-%20Variables/Code).

 Congratulations, you have just created the virtual machine with a network interface in Azure and associated it to the existing VM!
-In the next section, you will learn how to secure your infrastructure using Terraform while also learning about iterators in helper functions in HCL.
+In the next sections, you will learn how to secure your infrastructure using Terraform while also learning about iterators in helper functions in HCL.